 Libby: (holding up her pointer finger in amazement) I must use this power for good!

-- Lack of Empathy: Jimmy is content on leaving Fairy World to be conquered by Crocker since he believes the fairies are computer programs and thus not real.
+- Jimmy is content on leaving Fairy World to be conquered by Crocker since he believes the fairies are computer programs and thus not real.
 It takes Timmy to remind Jimmy of his relationship with Goddard to save Fairy World.

 - Magic Versus Science: Most evident in the second special.
 In fact, it sort of comes off as Timmy cheating, as everything Jimmy makes is derived from his understanding of the universe, while Timmy can wish almost anything into existence.